 When penalties have been assessed against our clients, the first thing we do is carefully interview the client about the history of the company and how its failure to provide workers’ comp insurance came about.
 We use this information to draft a letter of appeal to the Compensation Board explaining the situation and arguing for the penalties to be reduced or dismissed altogether.

 While we cannot ensure the Compensation Board will reduce or dismiss any particular case, we have had success negotiating for reductions and rescissions of these penalties for numerous clients.
 Our attorneys will take every step to protect your employer rights and prevent further damage to your business.

-If you have questions concerning employer rights in New York's workers' compensation system, please contact our office to schedule a free consultation.
-Our international staff speaks Polish, Spanish, Chinese (Mandarin and Cantonese), and Russian.
+If you have questions concerning employer rights in New York’s workers’ compensation system, please contact our office to schedule a free consultation.
+Our international staff speaks Polish, Spanish, Chinese (Mandarin and Cantonese).
 We employ translators for other languages as well.